-At Norwich Research Park we work collaboratively to understand the mechanisms by which plants and microbes produce new materials and molecules with bioactive qualities.
-Knowledge which can then be used to increase yields and create products of commercial and societal interest, such as personal care products, functional foods, new antibiotics and alternatives to current pesticides.
+At Norwich Research Park, our biotechnology projects look to understand the mechanisms by which plants and microbes produce new materials and molecules with bioactive qualities.
+This knowledge can then be used to increase yields and create products of commercial and societal interest, such as personal care products, functional foods, new antibiotics and alternatives to current pesticides.

 The Patron group at the Earlham Institute looks at methods for improving plants specifically for the purpose of biomanufacturing.
 Plants are relatively cheap and easy to grow and maintain and are capable of producing useful natural products in a just a few days.
 To improve the plants, the group uses gene-editing techniques like CRISPR to introduce desirable traits.
 CRISPR is a really useful technique that involves using specific proteins to either cut bits of DNA out of a gene to disable it or make specific changes by cutting bits out and putting other bits back in with different enzymes.